 Quality customer experiences are those that create an emotional connection with customers.
 Companies that use emotional connections outperform their competitors by 85% in terms of sales.

-They offer a service accompanied by a human touch during customer interactions .
+They offer service with a human touch during customer interactions.

 Connecting with customers starts with listening.
 It shows that you care about them and you will also be able to find out about their needs, difficulties and tender points.